DRincs-Productions/pixi-vn/README.md

-# Pixi'VN - Pixi Visual Novel Engine
+# Pixi'VN - PixiJS Visual Novel Engine

 Pixi'VN is a npm package that provides various features for creating visual novels.